nragland37/cpp-projects/README.md

 /*

-<p align="center"> Welcome to this collection of C++ learning materials!
+Welcome to this collection of C++ learning materials!
 Here you will find assignments, notes, exercises, and examples, each with a brief description and helpful comments in the code.
-This is meant to be a resource for anyone looking to improve their C++ skills. </p>
+This is meant to be a resource for anyone looking to improve their C++ skills.

 <br>